concordion/cubano/cubano-webdriver-manager/src/main/javadoc/overview.md

 #### Configuration

 Apart from the standard settings (proxy, size, etc) there appears to be very little that can be configured in Safari as per [Getting Started](https://github.com/SeleniumHQ/selenium/wiki/SafariDriver).

-What few options there are aren't currently supported by this class.
+Safari can have problems with the webdriver.browser.postion setting, so use this with care.

+===== option.useTechnologyPreview
+Defaults to false

+===== option.useCleanSession
+Defaults to false